mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 2. Navigate through the directories to the file you want to edit.
 3. Once you've found the file, select **Edit this file** in the top corner.
 If you see **Edit this file in your fork of this project** the process is the same, it just means you're not part of the Mattermost organization and are working in a forked repo.
    * To learn more about Markdown formatting, see the [Mattermost guide for formatting text](https://docs.mattermost.com/messaging/formatting-text.html), or [the guide from GitBook](https://docs.gitbook.com/editing-content/markdown).
 5. Make your edits.
-When you're ready to submit your changes, scroll to the bottom of the page to commit your changes and start a pull request.
+When you're ready to submit your changes, commit your changes to start a pull request.
 6. Add a descriptive title if the default title isn't sufficient.
 Add an extended description to summarize the changes you've made.
 7. The default setting is **Create a new branch for this commit and start a pull request**.
 In the field below that, you can customize the branch name - you can also leave it as default.
 8. Select **Propose changes**.
 9. On the next page, you can scroll down to compare changes with the original document to double-check your changes.
 10. If you're happy with them confirm that the title and description are correct, then select **Create pull request**.

-## Create new content
+## Create a new page

-Creating new content can take the form of a new page, or an entirely new section.
-Some things to keep in mind are naming conventions and that the Table of Contents entry is made manually in the SUMMARY.md file.
+Creating new content can take the form of a new page, or [an entirely new section](create-a-new-section).
+Some things to keep in mind are naming conventions and that the Table of Contents entry is made manually in the `SUMMARY.md` file.

-### Create a new page

 1. Open the [Handbook repo](https://github.com/mattermost/mattermost-handbook).
 2. Navigate through the directories until you reach the section where you'd like to add your new content.